turrrbina/BeamMP-discord-status/README.md

 # BeamMP-discord-status
 displays BeamMP server info in discord channel

-this makes use of the information packet introduced in beammp server 3.7.0 - you need to run a pre-release server for it to work.
+this makes use of the information packet introduced in beammp server 3.7.0 - you need to run a pre-release server for it to work (https://github.com/BeamMP/BeamMP-Server/releases)

-colored information if a server is online / has players on it / is offline:
+colored information if a server is online / has players in it / is offline:

 ![server-info](./img/server-info.png)